MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-host.md

 ## Preview streamed content locally

-To display the same content in the host app that is send to the device the ```OnSendFrame``` event of the remote context can be used.
+To display the same content in the remote app that is send to the device the ```OnSendFrame``` event of the remote context can be used.
 The ```OnSendFrame``` event is triggered every time the Holographic Remoting library sends the current frame to the remote device.
 This is the ideal time to take the content and also blit it into the desktop or UWP window.

 ```cpp
 #include <windows.graphics.directx.direct3d11.interop.h>